rainbowdashlabs/reputation-bot/docs/index.md

    thanking the person who helped.
 4. The bot is not disruptive and deletes his messages afterwards to keep the channel clean.

 All in all we want to make it as easy and intuitive as possible to give reputation.
-It should be a no brainer for the users to use and should cause as less additional actions as possible.
+It should be a no-brainer for the users to use and should cause as less additional actions as possible.

 To see the different ways to give reputation have a look at our extra [page](give_reputation.md)